 Investigates ethical problems relating to information technology through ethical theory and case studies.
 Involves in-depth and original research and discussion of ethical issues including privacy, control of information and intellectual property rights.
-Designed for students in four-year Information Technology degree programs at Bellevue College.
-Prerequisite: Acceptance to the program or permission of the instructor.
+Prerequisite: Acceptance to BAS Data Management and Analysis, BAS Information Systems and Technology or BAS Applied Accounting, or permission of the instructor.

 After completing this class, students should be able to: